boadadf/python-scada/README.md

 ---
 ## 5 Modules

+Like we saw in the previous section, the server is composed of modules binded by the event bus.
+Each module has a specific purpose and is composed always of controller.py, model.py and service.py

+Next we will describe the properties of the main modules

 ### 5.1 Communication Module

 The **communication module** in OpenSCADA Lite manages all driver interactions, enabling connectivity to real or simulated devices.